An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 Course Quality: 8/10
 Course Difficulty: π/10

 How difficult the course is going to depend on how much you know going into it.
 I've been doing CTFs and learning since 2021, so I knew most of the stuff going in.
-The growth I experienced from the course was more refining what I knew and filling in holes, and less about any one thing being difficult.
+The growth I experienced from the course was more about refining what I knew and filling in holes, and less about any one thing being difficult.
 This wasn't asked, but here are my favorite and least favorite modules:

 **Favorite**: Active Directory Enumeration and Attacks; Windows Privilege Escalation; Pivoting, Tunneling, and Port Forwarding; Attacking Enterprise Networks; File Upload Attacks